ArioKian/Correlation-Power-Analysis/README.md

 ```py
 cpaOBJ = CPA()
 ```
-* Using methods .SetPlainTexts() and .SetPowerTraces(), we assign our measurements to numpy arrays in the class
+* Using .SetPlainTexts() and .SetPowerTraces() methods, we assign our measurements and plaintexts to numpy arrays in the class
 ```py
 cpaOBJ.SetPlainTexts(plain)
 cpaOBJ.SetPowerTraces(powerTraces)